 - Mobility problems

 - Home care

 A missed or delayed diagnosis could be attributed to the lack of considering a cervical spine injury, or the result of inadequate x-rays or incorrectly interpreting the radiology.

 Legal Options Available To People When A Doctor Fails To Identify A Fracture In The Neck

 If a doctor failed to diagnose a spinal cord injury, cervical neck fracture, disc herniation or other serious condition, they can be held financially liable for their neglect.
 Injured patients can file a medical malpractice case to obtain financial recompense.
 The funds can pay down medical bills, recoup lost wages and cover the cost of rehabilitation and physical therapies while providing compensation for pain and suffering.

-Call (888) 424-5757 to speak to the Rosenfeld Injury Lawyers.
+Call (888) 424-5757 to speak to the Rosenfeld Injury Lawyers LLC.
 The law firm handles personal injury cases including medical malpractice claims.
 Through a free initial consultation, the attorneys can evaluate the case, and provide a variety of legal options to obtain the financial compensation you deserve for your injuries, pain and suffering.
 The lawyers will serve as your legal representative and file a claim or lawsuit to hold all responsible medical staff and facilities accountable for their neglect.